LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 We begin by replacing our routes definition.
 We are going to use akka Directives which is a __DSL__ to create server http routes.

+1) Let's implement a route.

-1) Create the `/stocks` route which returns all the available
+>  Create the `/stocks` route which returns all the available stocks.

 ### Testing our API